pmcu/cnuas-teileann/_focail/aimhreo-1.md

 udar: "Úna M. Uí Bheirn"
 ---

-# aimhreo m.
-Dispute.
+# aimhreo 1

+* Dispute.
-* réitíodh na scoláirí an t- ~ do réir mar is mian leo PS1 1705 213. cf. eadar an t- ~ atá ins an tír agus an dualgas atá orm anseo IAER 15.
+* réitíodh na scoláirí an t- ~ do réir mar is mian leo PS1 1705 213. cf.
+* eadar an t- ~ atá ins an tír agus an dualgas atá orm anseo IAER 15.
 FGB: AIMHRÉIDH.